Legal 'jihad' against private sector gathers pace in Indonesia

-JAKARTA (Reuters) - The head of an Indonesian Muslim organization has filed cases to overturn three laws, escalating what he calls ‘a constitutional jihad’ that has already dealt a blow to investors in the oil, gas and water sectors and now threatens to hit more.
+JAKARTA, April 24 (Reuters) - The head of an Indonesian Muslim organisation has filed cases to overturn three laws, escalating what he calls ‘a constitutional jihad’ that has already dealt a blow to investors in the oil, gas and water sectors and now threatens to hit more.

 Muhammadiyah, a social movement with some 30 million members, has identified 115 laws it believes violate a constitutional tenet that natural resources must be controlled by the state for the benefit of the Indonesian people.